IMG_2877.jpeg

 As an all-volunteer organization, we are deeply committed to providing our greater community with a welcoming, educational, innovative, and safe place for all.
 Our passion is engaging with people who already love the arts as well as with those who are interested in finding out more.
 With this in mind, we have made the goal of our 2026 season to expound upon our shared definition of community, using arts-based entertainment, education, and events that look to our future while honoring our past.

-LAUGHTER ON THE 23RD FLOOR BY NEIL SIMON
+LAUGHTER ON THE 23RD FLOOR by

-HOME, I'M DARLING BY LAURA WADE
+HOME, I'M DARLING by Laura Wade

-ON THE MARKET BY JASON O'DELL WILLIAMS
+ON THE MARKET

 Charlotte, a Long Island real estate agent in her early forties finds herself recently widowed and navigating the awkward world of online dating, but she just can’t shake the bizarre dreams she’s been having.
 Are they messages from her dead husband, premonitions of things to come, or something more?
 A snappy New York sense of humor abounds in this sharp-witted romantic comedy where the audience takes a front row seat, witnessing a cavalcade of first dates as Charlotte tries to find her forever home and Mr. Right.
+“Williams delivers a rom-com with one laugh line after another that leaves a hopeful lump in your throat.” – City News, Rochester

 Our strategies to prioritize community throughout our 2026 season include: